onomondo/onomondo-eim/README.md

 overflow over time in case REST API users fail to monitor their orders and most importantly, delete their orders when done.

-* The timeout `rest_timeout_stuck` gurds against stuck orders.
+* The timeout `rest_timeout_stuck` guards against stuck orders.
 Orders may get stuck due to communication errors between SMDP+ or IPAd.
 When a procedure is stuck for too long it gets marked as done and an appropriate `procedureError` code is communicated to the REST API user.
 Since a procedure usually won't take more than a few minutes (usually below one minute) 300 sec. would be a good compromise here.